Akuli/asda/README.md

 $ python3 -m asdac hello.asda -o - | python3 -m pyasda -
 ```

+### Is the documentation outdated?

+Yes.
+Create an issue if you want me to update it.

 ### Is there an interactive REPL, like Python's `>>>` prompt?

 Not yet, and I'm not sure whether there will ever be one.
-It would be
-kind of awesome, but I also like how the compiler and the interpreter
+I like how the
-are two separate programs.
+compiler and the interpreter are two separate programs that do different things,
+but on the other hand, a REPL would be doable and kind of awesome.
+It's possible
+and not even very hard to get Python programs and C programs to work together.

 ### Why is the programming language named asda?